Types of Complaints

 Student Complaint Procedure

 Adams State University strives to assist students in the resolution of their problems with the institution.
 Student have the right to resolve issues arising during their interaction with students or employees of Adams State University.
 These may include violations of the university’s Code of Ethics or policies, complaints about institutional practices and procedures, or failure to comply with statute, regulations or accreditation requirements.
-The Student Complaint Process is outlined in detail on page 75 in the Student Handbook.
+The Student Complaint Process is outlined in the Student Handbook.

 Title IX Complaints